BradyBolton/coast-fire-calculator/README.md

 Depending on your situation, either of the following could be true:

 * You don't need to save any money (already coast FIREd)
-    * No graph shown yet (but it would technically be just a blue line)
+    * A blue line that blows past your FIRE number
 * You're saving money for only a few years
-    * Red and blue lines
+    * Red and blue lines that eventually hit your FIRE number
 * You're saving money up until the day you retire:
-    * Red line only (blue line is infinitesimal)
+    * Red line only (blue line is infinitesimal) that hits your FIRE number
 * Your retirement goal is unrealistic and you will fall short of that goal
-    * No graph shown yet (but it would technically be just a red line)
+    * Just a red line that never hits your FIRE number

 If you like this but want something more polished I would check out [this guy](https://walletburst.com/tools/).
 There is a lot of nuance to the discussion of coast FIRE, and I think [Die with Zero](https://www.diewithzerobook.com/welcome) expresses the most common counter-argument to extreme FIRE.
 A coast FIRE strategy can be a decent balance between pragmatic nest-egg building and spending on yourself 'in the now'.
 You can turn the "boring middle" into an "exciting middle".